davewalker60/pmdup/pages/content/whatsapp-content.md

 <!--After camp, **Dancer Chat** remains active for people to continue to use to connect.
 Please don't use **Post Camp** for postings that the whole camp might enjoy.
 People who return home tend to continue to live vicariously through those remaining in Puerto Morelos longer.-->

-# How to find and/or join a group
+# How to navigate WhatsApp for camp

 All groups related to this year's camp are available in the **PM Dances Community** WhatsApp community.
-To join any of the groups:
+To access or join any of the groups:

 1. Navigate to the **PM Dances Community**.
 To do so:
    - From your phone, in your **Chats** list, locate and tap **PM Dances Community**.
    - From your computer, click the **Communities** icon, then click **PM Dances Community**.
 2. A list appears showing the groups you're in and the groups you can join.
-To join:
+   - To access, tap or click any group you're in.
-   - Tap or click any group you can join to request access.
+   - To join, tap or click any group you can join to request access.

 # How to exit a group